lanasta/deploy-smart-contract/README.md

   * Make sure the “Show test networks” setting under “Advanced” is set to on.
   * Switch to the Görli Testnet network in your MetaMask wallet.
   * Use a Goerli Faucet to request some funds.
 Tutorial: https://www.youtube.com/watch?v=nsAuqfAQCag, Goerli Faucets: https://goerli-faucet.mudit.blog/ or https://goerli-faucet.pk910.de/
+- Infura: Sign up for a free account and create a Gorli Network endpoint